 The seller agrees to provide the buyer with a “clear” and merchantable title, meaning that the buyer can resell this property later.

 If issues with the title are discovered during the title examination, both parties agree to extend the closing day by the negotiated number of days so that the necessary curative work can be done to clear the title.
-This extension period typically ranges from 15 to 45 days, but the parties can agree to any amount of time.
+This extension period typically ranges from 15 to 45 days, but the parties can agree on any length of time.

 The seller’s title must be free of any liens except those that can be cleared at the time of sale.